 What is self-compassion?

 Dr Kirstin Neff, one of the world’s leading experts on self-compassion, explains that it is the same as the feelings of compassion we have for others, only we turn it inward, to ourselves.
 She says when we feel self-compassion, we acknowledge and feel moved by our own suffering.
 This in turn, leads us to feel tender toward ourselves and motivates us to want to help, or care for ourselves.
 It also leads us to be gentle and understanding of our limitations, struggles and mistakes.
-When we are in pain and we practice self-compassion rather than ‘soldiering on’ or giving ourselves a hard time, we acknowledge that we are suffering, and we give ourselves comfort and support.
-To have compassion, means to accept and embrace our imperfect humanness.

 This short video from The School of Life explains self-compassion beautifully.